Best Free Graphic Design Tools for Freelancers 2026: 8 Top Picks Reviewed

 #3.
 Affinity Designer — Best for Professional Vector and Illustration Work

-Full transparency: Affinity Designer isn't free.
-But it deserves a spot here because at a one-time cost of around $70 — no subscription, ever — it's the closest thing to "free forever" in professional vector software.
-Once you pay for it, you own it.
-No monthly drain on your freelance income, no price hike emails, no wondering if your tools will work next month.
+Look, full transparency: Affinity Designer isn't free.
+But it belongs on this list because at a one-time cost of around $70 — no subscription, ever — it's the closest thing to "free forever" in professional vector software.
+Once you buy it, you own it.
+No monthly drain on your freelance income, no price hike emails, no anxiety about whether your tools will work next month.

-Do the math against Adobe Illustrator at roughly $22/month indefinitely.
+Compare that to Adobe Illustrator at roughly $22/month indefinitely.
 Over three years, that's nearly $800 versus $70.
-The difference is staggering, and honestly, people who are still paying the Adobe subscription tax for Illustrator without looking at Affinity haven't done the numbers.
+The math isn't even close, and honestly, I think people who are still paying the Adobe subscription tax for Illustrator without seriously considering Affinity haven't done the numbers recently.

 Key Features: